South Pole–Queen Maud Land Traverse

-The South Pole–Queen Maud Land Traverse (SPQMLT) was a three-part scientific exploration of Antarctica undertaken by the United States in the 1960s.

-The three parts, referred to individually as South Pole–Queen Maud Land Traverse I, II, and III (SPQMLT-1, -2, and -3), traveled a zigzag route across nearly 4200 km of the Antarctic Plateau in the austral summers of 1964–1965, 1965–1966, and 1967–1968.

-The participants included scientists from Belgium, Norway, and the United States.
+The South Pole–Queen Maud Land Traverse was a three-part scientific expedition that explored largely uncharted regions of Antarctica.
+Conducted by the United States in the 1960s, the expedition comprised three traverses, designated South Pole–Queen Maud Land Traverse I, II, and III (SPQMLT-1, -2, and -3).
+The traverses followed a zigzag route across nearly 4,200 km of the Antarctic Plateau during the austral summers of 1964–1965, 1965–1966, and 1967–1968, respectively.
+In addition to scientists from the United States, the expeditions included scientists from Norway and Belgium.

-Their objectives included determining the thickness of the Antarctic Ice Sheet, the elevation and slope of its surface, the rate of ice accumulation, and the subglacial topography.

-Other objectives included measuring the density and temperature of the ice at depth, measuring the geomagnetic field and gravity, and obtaining snow samples and ice cores.
+The following sections describe the personnel, objectives, logistics, measurements made en route, and measurements made at temporary stations that were common to all three parts of the expedition: SPQMLT-1, SPQMLT-2, and SPQMLT-3.